 Foreign exchange pricing between currency pairs fluctuates daily and is driven by a number of factors including, market sentiment, economic data releases, interest rates and political stability.
 All of these factors ensure the market remains active and therefore exchange rates and pricing change by the second.

 Many central banks actively lower or raise the interest rate of their country to heighten or decrease the demand for their currency.
 The weaker the currency the more attractive the price of their goods become to importers.
 They may also lower interest rates in conjunction with increasing the amounts of currency in circulation.
-Commonly known as quantitate easing or QE this weakens currency strength dramatically.
-Put simply the central bank prints more money therefore flooding the market and weakening the value of the currency.
+Commonly known as quantitative easing or QE this weakens currency strength dramatically.
+Put simply the central bank prints more money, therefore, flooding the market and weakening the value of the currency.

-Following a natural disaster, the country effected can see huge amounts of money wiped off its markets.
-Often a significantly reduced work forces will have huge implications on the countries productivity and trade.
+Following a natural disaster, the country affected can see huge amounts of money wiped off its markets.
+Often significantly reduced workforces will have huge implications on the countries productivity and trade.
 Infrastructure will also be greatly affected meaning factories close, exporters have little to export and therefore exchange rates devalue and future GDP can suffer.